MahmoudElOmar/mobile-robot-simulator/README.md

 # mobile-robot-simulator
-A Mobile Robot Simulator, implemented in C++ in the context of Advanced Programming lab works at ECN.
+A Mobile Robot Simulator, implemented in C++ in the context of Advanced Programming lab works at ECN, supervised by Professor Olivier Kermorgant.